 Also, this would need to be done on a cool car (I’m not talking about styling).
 If the paintwork is hot, the fluid will dry pretty quickly, which will lead to smears and swirl marks.

-Putting aside the minor niggles (and they really are minor), if you feel that getting the foam cannon out and going for the full clean is too much, then this could work for you.
+Putting aside the minor objections (and they really are minor), if you feel that getting the foam cannon out and going for the full clean is too much, then this could work for you.

 Simply fold the towel so that you have a clean side and take the next wipe.
-Continue in this fashion until you’ve done the complete car, then go over it all again with a clean microfiber towel to give it a final buffing of the polish.
-It really is simple, quick and easy.
+Continue in this fashion until you’ve done the complete car.
+Then, go over it all again with a clean microfiber towel to give it a final buffing of the polish.
+It really is simple, quick, and easy.

-Best Waterless Car Wash Products 2018
+Best Waterless Car Wash Products

-It’s important to remember that this process is for paintwork that’s lightly soiled, don’t even attempt to clean something like a Dakar rally car.
+It’s important to remember that this process is for paintwork that’s lightly soiled.
+Don’t even attempt to clean something like a Dakar rally car.

 In no particular order, these are five of the best waterless car wash solutions.

 Aero Cosmetics Wet or Waterless Car Wash Wax Kit

 Meguiar’s G3626 Ultimate Waterless Wash & Wax

 Overall, Meguiar’s deliver a quality waterless wash product to match their range of detailing goodies.

-4. Chemical Guys EcoSmart-RU Waterless Car Wash and Wax
+Chemical Guys EcoSmart-RU Waterless Car Wash and Wax

-The Chemical Guys waterless car wash and wax uses ‘hyper-surfactants’ (basically, a compound that helps to lower the surface tension between two liquids) and lubricating ingredients to lift the dirt and suspend it in the liquid (rather than the paintwork).
+The Chemical Guys waterless car wash and wax uses ‘hyper-surfactants’ (basically, a compound that helps to lower the surface tension between two liquids.)
+It also uses lubricating ingredients to lift the dirt and suspend it in the liquid (rather than the paintwork).

 If you’re looking for something more than a quality waterless wash system, then this is it.

-Aside from that, I also see other uses – turning up to a car show and needing a quick wipe down, hot date, dust storm … the fact that it’s so quick is part of the attraction.
+Aside from that, I also see other uses – turning up to a car show and needing a quick wipe down, hot date, dust storm.
+The fact that it’s so quick is part of the attraction.